ravifatty/paramikoScripts/README.md

 challenging to filter out the basic mechanism that was the heart of the script from the error handling portion.

+I'm taking the approach of writing small scripts with ample comments for future reference.
+This is not intended to be a fully integrated suite of tools, but more of a dissection of various functions .

 Hopefully this will help someone new or strugling.

 All of them will assume you have Python 2.7 and Paramiko installed.